OliverDietrich/MasterThesis/README.md

 > The pre-processing of 10x Chromium Drop-Seq data has been streamlined by the [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) software.

 ### Biological Analysis
 The Biological Analysis of single-cell RNA-seq data starts with an expression matrix where the columns represent barcodes (cells) and the rows represent features (genes).
 The challenges in the general workflow have been described well by [Kiselev, Andrews and Hemberg](https://www.nature.com/articles/s41576-018-0088-9).
+A recent article by [Luecken and Theis] (https://doi.org/10.15252/msb.20188746) presents the current best practices in single-cell RNA-seq analysis.

 The script for the analysis of Drop-Seq data is currently based on the [Seurat](https://satijalab.org/seurat/) workflow and executed in [R](https://www.r-project.org/).